wp-plugins/coinzone-adapter-for-woocommerce/readme.txt

 Accept Bitcoins in just minutes, thanks to our [WooCommerce](http://www.woothemes.com/woocommerce/) plugin that is intuitive to use.

-Don't forget to signup for a merchant account by going to our [merchant control panel] (https://merchant.coinzone.com).
+Don't forget to signup for a merchant account by going to our [merchant control panel](https://merchant.coinzone.com).

 == Installation ==